Deduktiva/magnolia-python/Python/Doc/howto/logging.rst

 If no logging configuration is provided, it is possible to have a situation where a logging event needs to be output, but no handlers can be found to output the event.

-The behaviour of the logging package in these circumstances is dependent on the Python version.
+The event is output using a 'handler of last resort', stored in :data:`lastResort`.
+This internal handler is not associated with any logger, and acts like a :class:`~logging.StreamHandler` which writes the event description message to the current value of ``sys.stderr`` (therefore respecting any redirections which may be in effect).
+No formatting is done on the message - just the bare event description message is printed.
+The handler's level is set to ``WARNING``, so all events at this and greater severities will be output.

+.. versionchanged:: 3.2

-For Python 2.x, the behaviour is as follows:
+   For versions of Python prior to 3.2, the behaviour is as follows:

-* If *logging.raiseExceptions* is ``False`` (production mode), the event is silently dropped.
+   * If :data:`raiseExceptions` is ``False`` (production mode), the event is silently dropped.

-* If *logging.raiseExceptions* is ``True`` (development mode), a message 'No handlers could be found for logger X.Y.Z' is printed once.
+   * If :data:`raiseExceptions` is ``True`` (development mode), a message 'No handlers could be found for logger X.Y.Z' is printed once.

+   To obtain the pre-3.2 behaviour,
+   :data:`lastResort` can be set to ``None``.

 .. _library-config: